The birds are chirping, the snow is (hopefully) melting, and that can only mean one thing: the May-June rush to find housing is nearly upon us.

 Potential for more amenities.
 Condo complexes often are in highly desirable locations.
 They also sometimes have amenities like workout rooms or swimming pools (things that would cost homeowners much more to install).

 Less privacy than a home.
-Hopefully your neighbors are monks practicing an extended vow of silence and meditation, but the odds aren’t likely.
+Hopefully, your neighbors are monks practicing an extended vow of silence and meditation, but the odds aren’t likely.
 Owning a condo still means you’ll have to share walls in most cases instead of having your own plot of land with a house.

 Condo fees (and property taxes).
 Condo association fees are pricey — they range anywhere from $1,200 to $8,000 a year, on average.

-Could be tougher to sell.
+It could be tougher to sell.
 Families, buyers looking for more space, or people wanting some distance from a city will likely lean towards getting a house than a condo.
 This isn’t to say selling a condo is impossible, but there might be limits on who’s in your buying demographic.

 Buying a House